OllyButters/HDS-plumber/README.md

 - Exercise 5: Write a plumber function to allow a user to find out the population of any country during any year in gapminder.
 - Exercise 6: Write a plumber function to plot the population change of a user defined country.

-## Exercise 1: Using an API - Useless facts?
+## Exercise 1: Using an API - Useless facts

 Open RStudio and navigate to the folder containing this `README.md` file.
 Set this folder as your working directory using the menu bar: Session > Set Working Directory > To Source File Location, or a command like `setwd("C:/Users/username/Documents/HDS-plumber")`.